 I admit I have (and have had) too many pairs of speakers.

-It also started with a pair of Microlab speakers I bought from the electronics market in Tongzhou, which I passed on to the Music teacher who had nothing suitable in the music room when he got here.
+It all started with a pair of Microlab speakers I bought from the electronics market in Tongzhou, which I passed on to the Music teacher who had nothing suitable in the music room when he got here.
 There had been problems with the socket in the back, but that was probably from the weight of the cables pulling down on the splitter.
 Thirteen or fourteen years later, the speakers are still in service.

 I also bought a pair of Edifier R10s for the laptop, which eventually started failing for some reason, although not as a consequence of heavy handling on my part.
 I bought a second pair, but eventually took both pairs to school where the cables to which the satellite speakers were attached eventually broke from fatigue.
 But both still get used in spite of their grubby, battered appearance.

 A small amp and some RCA cables, and the surviving satellite speakers would still be usable.
+True, but the results aren’t worth the effort.

 Wanting some bigger speakers for the study, I went and bought a pair of Edifier R308s, which like my original Microlab speakers, a 2.1 setup.
 The satellites could be hooked to the wall if there was a way of doing so, and even if the sound palls in comparison with other speakers I now own, the sound quality is decent enough even if they only cost me ¥380.